Uniform, localized asymptotics for sub-Riemannian heat kernels, their logarithmic derivatives, and associated diffusion bridges: Law of large numbers

 The connection with the previous heat kernel asymptotics is as follows.
 For each $t$, let $\nu_t$ be the pushforward of $\mu^{x,y,t}$ under the map $\Omega_M\rightarrow M$, $\omega_{\tau} \mapsto \omega_{1/2}$, so that $\nu_t$ is the distribution of the midpoint of the bridge process.

-\begin{lemma} Let $x$ and $y$ be points of $M$ such that all minimizers from $x$ to $y$ are strongly normal, let $\nu_t$ be as above, and let $m_t$ be defined by \eqref{Eqn:M_tDef}.
+\begin{lemma} Let $x$ and $y$ be points of $M$, satisfying either localization condition, such that all minimizers from $x$ to $y$ are strongly normal, let $\nu_t$ be as above, and let $m_t$ be defined by \eqref{Eqn:M_tDef}.
 Then for a sequence of times $t_n$ going to 0, $\nu_{t_n}$ converges if and only if $m_{t_n}$ does, in which case they have the same limit. \end{lemma} \begin{proof} In terms of $p_t$, the density of $X_{\tau}^{x,y,t}$ at time $t/2$ is given by